scaui0/TXTControl/README.md

 # TXTControl

-A pythonic implementation of ftrobopy using asyncio.
+A Pythonic, asyncio-based ftrobopy implementation for the Fischertechnik TXT Controller.

 > **Warning!**
 >